-The user of a privately-owned computer connected to the University network is responsible at all times for the security of their accounts, passwords, data and system.
+The user of a privately owned computer connected to the University network is always responsible for the security of their accounts, passwords, data, and system.
 Missouri Baptist University cannot be held and cannot accept responsibility or liability for any loss or damage to data, intellectual property or equipment connected to the University network.